 - Compare the finished sheet against your AP ledger, then use it for reconciliation or export.

-Manual copy and paste can still work when you have a one-page statement, a consistent table, and only an occasional supplier to process.
-It usually breaks down at month end, when statements are multi-page PDFs, scans are imperfect, and different suppliers format debits, credits, and balances in completely different ways.
-At that point, a structured extraction workflow is faster, easier to review, and less error-prone than rekeying or cleaning up a generic table dump.
+Manual copy and paste can work for an occasional one-page statement.
+It breaks down at month end, when PDFs are multi-page, scans are imperfect, and suppliers format debits, credits, payments, and balances in different ways.

 Which Fields to Capture Before You Export a Statement to Excel

-If you want to extract vendor statement data into a spreadsheet that your AP team can actually use, define the columns before you run the export.
+Define the columns before you run the export.
 A vendor statement is not just a list of invoices.
 It is a rolling account view with invoices, payments, adjustments, and sometimes disputed or overdue items.
-A clean supplier statement to spreadsheet workflow should therefore separate statement-level context from row-level transactions.
+A clean supplier-statement spreadsheet should therefore separate statement-level context from row-level transactions.

 Statement-level context, repeated on every exported row if needed